 Aside from his responsibilities at DTS, Dr. Coe is the Founder and CEO of Future City Now.
 He leads a team of change agents and problem solvers who specialize in organizational strategy, marketing, and execution.
-As a strategist and executive leader, Aaron has had the privilege of serving some of the largest non-profit organizations in the United States for over 20 years.
-With a PhD in Urbanization, Aaron is passionate about living on mission and making a way for people to engage with the world on a local and global level.
-Aaron and his wife, Carmen, live in Atlanta with their four children where he also serves as a pastor at Passion City Church.
+As a strategist and executive leader, Dr.

+Coe has had the privilege of serving some of the largest non-profit organizations in the United States for over 20 years.
+With a PhD in Urbanization, Dr. Coe is passionate about living on mission and making a way for people to engage with the world on a local and global level.
+Dr. Coe and his wife, Carmen, live with their four children in Atlanta, where he also serves as a pastor at Passion City Church.
 Previously, he served as a church planting missionary, Lead Pastor of the Gallery Church, Executive Director of Send NYC, and Vice President of Mobilization and Marketing at the North American Mission Board.